curlyLasagna/OTS-Student-Documentation/docs/VTFAQs.md

 # FAQ about the Virtual Tour

-## What tech stack do we use for the Virtual Tour website

-An executable created using VB to automatically generate a static HTML file for each room.
-The virtual tour 'script' as other call it, is a misnomer.
-It's compiled.
 The website is outdated.
 Refactoring the website is futile.

 It's best to start over.

 ## What kind of data am I going to be entering?